jmdaweb/NVDARemoteServer/readme.md

 To build the rpm version, the rpmdevtools package is required.
 Install it using your package manager.

-1. Navigate to the RHEL directory inside this repo (choose between RHEL 7, RHEL 7 without Systemd or RHEL 8).
-If you run Centos versions later than Centos 8, the RHL 8 package is what you need.
-Use RHEL7 package for Fedora too.
+1. Navigate to the RHEL9 or rpm-generic directory inside this repo.
+Use Generic package for all RPM-based distros.
+Use RHEL9 package for Alma Linux 9, Rocky Linux 9 or similar.
+It will require specifically Python 3.12, which is more recent than the provided python3 package.
 2. Ensure that the build.sh script can be executed: `chmod +x build.sh`
 3. Run the script: `./build.sh`.
 The final rpm will be located at `~/rpmbuild/RPMS/noarch` directory.
 4. Install the package using rpm: `rpm -U NVDARemoteServer.rpm`